fbpx

 So, it’s up to you.
 If you prefer the face-to-face connection, are willing to sacrifice on convenience, and can pay a little extra, in-person will work great.
 But if you’re looking for the ultimate convenience and a cheaper overall cost, you’ll want to look into online options.

-If you’re wondering where to start, I suggest checking out Real Estate Express.
+If you’re wondering where to start, I suggest checking out Colibri Real Estate.
 It’s the school I used, and I found it to be everything I was looking for.
 It was convenient, relatively cheap, and helped me prepare for my test and pass successfully.
-In fact, Real Estate Express will give you a full refund if you DON’T pass your test.
+In fact, Colibri Real Estate will give you a full refund if you DON’T pass your test.
 If you decide to opt for an online real estate school, that might just be the place to get started.

 Leave a Comment